DerwenAI/strwythura/README.md

 These steps define a generalized process, where this tutorial picks up at the _lexical graph_, without the _entity linking_ (EL) part yet:

-**Semantic overlay:**
+**Semantic layer:**

-  1. Load any semantic context from pre-defined controlled vocabularies, taxonomies, thesauri, ontologies, etc., directly into the KG.
+  1. Load any semantics for domain context from pre-defined controlled vocabularies, taxonomies, thesauri, ontologies, etc., directly into the KG.

 **Data graph:**

   1. Load the structured data sources or updates into a data graph.
   2. Perform _entity resolution_ (ER) on PII extracted from the data graph.
-  3. Use ER results to generate a semantic overlay as a "backbone" for the KG.
+  3. Use ER results to generate a semantic layer as a "backbone" for the KG.

 **Lexical graph:**